Assurance and audits

 NB: Accountability for compliance with College policy and Funder requirements ultimately rests with the Principal Investigator (PI).
 The PI is accountable to their Head of Department.

-Responsibility for the day-to-day management of project finances may however be delegated to administrative or other staff as governed by the College’s
+Responsibility for the day-to-day management of project finances may however be delegated to administrative or other staff as governed by the College’s policies and procedures.

 Certificate on the Financial Statement (FP7 and H2020)